Adromischus festivus C.A.Sm.

 Adromischus cooperi (Baker) A. Berger

 Plover Eggs Plant, Club Adromischus

-Adromischus festivus is listed as a form of Adromischus cooperi.
-It is an attractive succulent, up to 4 inches (10 cm) tall, with a short stem and grey oval leaves with dark purple spots on the upper part.
-The main differences between this form and A. cooperi lie in the leaf formation and in the inflorescence.
-In A. festivus the broadest part of the leaves is below the center.
-Leaves are distinctly petiolate near the base.
+Adromischus festivus is an attractive succulent with a short stem and grey oval leaves with dark purple spots on the upper part.
+It grows up to 4 inches (10 cm) tall, and it is listed as a form of Adromischus cooperi.
+The main differences between this plant and A. cooperi lie in the leaf formation and the inflorescence.
+In A. festivus, the broadest part of the leaves is below the center.
+The leaves are distinctly petiolate near the base.
 The corolla is green or brownish-green.
-In A. cooperi the broadest part of the leaves is above the center, near the top.
+In A. cooperi, the broadest part of the leaves is above the center, near the top.
 At the base, they are not, or only very indistinctly petiolate.
-The corolla is wine-red and the lobes, on the upper face, are beset with small papillae, particularly on the basal part.
+The corolla is wine-red, and the lobes, on the upper face, are beset with small papillae, particularly on the basal part.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Many species are easy to grow in any free-draining, gritty compost.
 Their compact habit allows a collection to be maintained in a small space, and they grow well on any sunny window ledge or the top shelf of the greenhouse.
 Water mostly from spring to fall and let them dry out between waterings.
 Adromischus tolerates cool, frost-free conditions during the winter if kept dry.
 It is as well to keep water off the foliage during the winter.
 Mealybugs and vine weevils can be discouraged with a systemic insecticide.